LottoLogicAI

 LottoLogicAI Learn

-“Hot” and “cold” are informal labels for windowed frequency: how often numbers appeared in a recent slice of your historical dataset.
-This is descriptive only.
+Hot and cold lottery numbers are informal labels for windowed frequency: how often numbers appeared in a recent slice of your historical dataset.
+This guide explains what hot and cold numbers mean, whether hot numbers win more often, and why these labels do not predict future draws.

 Educational note